zacpez/appear/rfcs/0000-schema-language.md

 ## Hosting

-Using a basic host provider to serve a schema for Appear.
+Using a basic host provider to serve a schema for Appear Schema.
 [http://appear-schema.org](http://appear-schema.org)

 Deliverables: